Essential Tips for Growing Indoor Cacti Successfully

 5-10-10 fertilizer

-Pot a desert cactus in a mix of 1 part peat moss, 1 part garden soil and 1 part sand, or a prepackaged mix designed specifically for cacti.
+Use a mix of 1 part peat moss, 1 part garden soil, and 1 part sand.
+This combination is ideal for potting a desert cactus.
+Alternatively, use a prepackaged mix designed specifically for cacti.

-Transplant in the spring after the cactus has grown within 1/4 inch of the sides of the pot, but don’t allow it too much extra space.
+Transplant in the spring after the cactus has grown within 1/4 inch of the sides of the pot.
+Do not allow it too much extra space.

 Plant the cactus in the next pot size up.
-Do not fertilize immediately after transplanting.
+Do not fertilize right after transplanting.

 Do All Cactus Bloom?

-Desert cacti (the spiny kind) are a challenge to get to bloom indoors, simply because we can’t provide as much light as a sun-drenched desert.
+Desert cacti (the spiny kind) are a challenge to get to bloom indoors.
+This is because we can’t supply as much light as a sun-drenched desert.

 Dormancy: Many desert cacti bloom in response to a cool, dry, dormant period.
 During the winter, you should reduce watering to only about once a month.

-Water just enough to keep the plant from shriveling up and move your cactus to a bright, sunny, cool spot, around 50° F.
+Water just enough to keep the plant from shriveling up.
+Move your cactus to a bright, sunny, cool spot, around 50° F.

-When water uptake increases and buds are developing, the plant is no longer dormant and will need to be provided with care during the growing season.
+When water uptake increases and buds develop, the plant is no longer dormant.
+It will need care during the growing season.

-Tip: Watch for flower buds to form and monitor the moisture level.
+Tip: Watch for flower buds to form and check the moisture level.

 Warning… Do not allow water to stand or pool on the flesh of any cacti, especially barrel cacti.
 This practice can lead to a variety of rots and problems.

-Fertilize cacti only in the spring and early summer, using a cactus-specific fertilizer or a highly diluted fertilizer lower in nitrogen and higher in phosphorus and potassium.
+Fertilize cacti only in the spring and early summer.
+Use a cactus-specific fertilizer or a highly diluted fertilizer.
+Make sure it is lower in nitrogen and higher in phosphorus and potassium.

 Overfeeding will not make your cactus bloom!

-Old-hand gardeners know for best success indoor cactus and succulent plants require a certain amount of neglect.
+Old-hand gardeners know for best success indoor cactus and succulent plants need a certain amount of neglect.